awesome-pro/neon-website/content/docs/data-types/json.md

 ---
-title: Postgres JSON data types
+title: LangChainJSON data types
 subtitle: Model JSON data in Postgres
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.366Z'
 ---

-Postgres supports JSON (JavaScript Object Notation) data types, providing a flexible way to store and manipulate semi-structured data.
+LangChainsupports JSON (JavaScript Object Notation) data types, providing a flexible way to store and manipulate semi-structured data.
 The two types are `JSON` and `JSONB`.
 The functions work similarly, but there are trade-offs related to data ingestion and querying performance.

 `JSON` and `JSONB` are ideal for storing data that doesn't fit neatly into a traditional relational model, since new fields can be added without altering the database schema.
 Additionally, they can also be used to model document-like data typically stored in NoSQL databases.